SsangYong Rodius: Appearance and styling

 In the mass media, the vehicle received some negative reviews of its aesthetics, with many describing it as the 'ugliest car ever'.
-Described by pundits as an 'R-Class with Down Syndrome' and 'awkward-looking', the styling was unanimously derided by contemporary reviewers as 'curious', 'no oil painting', 'pot-bellied', 'abysmal', 'distinctive', 'challenging', 'hideous', 'disgusting', 'controversial', 'oddball', 'outrageous', 'strange', 'weird', 'unusual', 'peculiar', 'pig-ugly', 'gopping', and an 'ocular insult' with a 'gormless face', 'barn-door' rear-end, 'shopping-trolley wheels', and 'grotesquely oversized front features', 'put together by three blind mice'.
+The styling was described by contemporary reviewers and pundits as 'awkward-looking', 'curious', 'pot-bellied', 'abysmal', 'distinctive', 'challenging', 'hideous', 'controversial', 'oddball', 'outrageous', 'strange', 'weird', 'unusual', 'gopping', and an 'ocular insult' with a 'gormless face', 'barn-door' rear-end, 'shopping-trolley wheels', and 'grotesquely oversized front features'.

 The styling was also notably condemned by Top Gear regarding the appearance of the standard wheel trims and 'gloopy front', saying that 'the whole rulebook on what is ugly has been rewritten'.
 As a follow-up, the car won the 2009 'WTF' award from Top Gear Magazine, which said that it 'looks like it got bottled in a pub brawl and stitched back together by a blind man'.
-Jeremy Clarkson described the car as a coupe and a removal van 'nailed together in the most unholy merger since Caligula fell in love with his horse', with 'wheels... the size of Smarties', while Richard Hammond criticised it as 'rather ugly'.
+Jeremy Clarkson described the car as an "unholy merger" of a coupe and a removal van, with 'wheels... the size of Smarties', while Richard Hammond criticised it as 'rather ugly'.

 Due to its appearance, the car was quickly dubbed the 'Odious Rodius' by automotive journalists, some of which described the car as a 'surprised hippopotamus' that was 'so ugly it could frighten small children'.
 The car was voted by readers of the Daily Telegraph as the ugliest car on the road, taking 29% of the vote, commenting that 'even its own mother would call it ugly'.
 In Australia, the car was described by the Sydney Morning Herald as looking like 'a collapsing bus shelter', and by Wheels as 'having a face like a burnt thong'.

 In response to this criticism, SsangYong denied that the car was ugly, and replied that the vehicle 'comes with a strong emotional component that will make it the focus of attention wherever it goes'.

-In 2015 the 1st generation Rodius became one of the most popular vehicles on the Banger racing circuit due to its high centre of gravity and high strength in a collision, eventually leading to a ban from the sport in 2017, the second vehicle to be banned from Banger racing after the Chrysler Imperial in 2016.

 In 2017, the British motoring television series Top Gear attempted to realise Greenley's design aspirations by combining a pre-facelift Rodius with a boat chassis to create a luxury yacht, which they named the SsangYacht.
 It was tested in Monaco harbour and reviewed by presenter Eddie Jordan for Boat International.